ebursztein/sitefab/documentation/plugins.md

   ..
 ```

 ## Plugin structure

-Plugins use the [YAPSY framework](http://yapsy.sourceforge.net/) and require four files:
+Plugins use the [YAPSY framework](http://yapsy.sourceforge.net/) and is composed of the following four files:

-1. A **.sitefab-plugin** description file which describes the plugin.
+1. **.sitefab-plugin** description file which describes the plugin.
-2. A **.py** file which contains the actual code of the plugin.
+2. **.py** file which contains the actual code of the plugin.
-3. A **.md** markdown file which the document the plugin.
+3. **.md** markdown file which the document the plugin.
-4. A **.yaml** yaml file that contains the plugin default configuration.
+4. **.yaml** yaml file that contains the plugin default configuration.

 ## Basic Example